hulmanlab/wrictools/README.R.md

 - At the same place you can find your Token after your request has been approved and the token generated

 ## Uploading Data to RedCap
-You can use function `upload_file_to_redcap(fielpath, record_id, fieldname)` to upload a file to a specific record and fieldname in RedCap.
+You can use function `upload_file_to_redcap(filepath, record_id, fieldname)` to upload a file to a specific record and fieldname in RedCap.
 You need to have set-up your config file.

 # Support, Maintenance and Future Work
 For any issues, questions, or suggestions feel free to reach out to Nina Ziegenbein at nina.ziegenbein@rm.dk.